I Struggled With Acne For Years — But It Wasn't Acne At All

 After a few short months, one 30-day cycle of an oral prescription, and a whole new skin-care routine, I've gotten back to having consistent good days as I learn how to manage my rosacea while also dealing with acne (whenever it comes, which is still more than I'd like).
 There's still some redness, but nothing I can't handle.

-The biggest lesson I learned throughout the experience is to listen to your skin — consistent abnormality is not normal — and that sometimes a second professional opinion is necessary.
-That second opinion is what helped me find the right treatment so that I don't have to stress about the uncertainty... and now, when I FaceTime with my mom, she doesn't have to ask me what happened to my face.
+The biggest lesson I learned throughout the experience is to listen to your skin and that sometimes a second professional opinion is necessary.
+That second opinion is what helped me find the right treatment so that I don't have to stress about the uncertainty... and now, when I FaceTime with my mum, she doesn't have to ask me what happened to my face.

 Advertisement